 - First three pints of blood used in a medical procedure

 Some plans include additional coverage.
 For example, Medicare Supplement Plan F, the most comprehensive standardized Medigap plan, carries the following additional benefits:

 - Part B excess charges

 - Skilled Nursing Facility (SNF) care coinsurance

-Although private insurance companies are required to offer the same benefits for each lettered plan, they do have the ability to charge higher out-of-pocket costs for this coverage.
-Therefore, it is recommended that beneficiaries shop around to find a Medicare Supplement plan that is right for both their medical and financial needs.
-Out-of-pocket costs associated with Medicare Supplement plans may include monthly premiums and yearly deductibles.
-Plans may price their plan premiums in the following ways:
+Although private insurance companies are required to offer the same benefits for each lettered plan, they do have the ability to charge higher premiums for this coverage.
+You might want to shop around to find a Medicare Supplement plan that may fit your medical and financial needs.
+Insurance companies may price their plan premiums in any of the following ways:

-- Community no-age-rated: These plans require premiums that are the same across the board, regardless of age.
+- Community no-age-rated: These Medicare Supplement plans charge premiums that are the same across the board, regardless of age.

 - Issue-age-rated: These plans base their premiums on the age you were when you first enrolled in the policy.
 Therefore, the younger you are when you enroll in this type of plan, the lower your premium will be.